CLIENT MANAGEMENTCOMMUNICATIONFREELANCE

 These aren't requirements.
 They're vibes.
 And vibes don't ship.

-The gap between what a client says and what they mean is where 90% of project failures happen.
-Your job is to close that gap, before any work begins.
+The gap between what a client says and what they mean is where most project failures happen.
+Underquoting lives in that gap too: every unknown you didn't surface becomes unpaid work after you've committed to a price.
+Your job is to close the gap before any work, or any quote, begins.

 The 5-Question Framework